Hammertoe Surgery in Brooklyn

 A deformed toe is one of the more common conditions known to afflict the foot, whether it be a hammertoe, mallet toe or overlapping toe.

 A flexible hammertoe refers to a reducible hammertoe in contrast to the rigid hammertoe where the deformity is fixed or not easily straightened.
 There are many causes of ham-mertoes.
 Some are congenital, hereditary or acquired.
 An inherited condition may mean an inherited muscle imbalance around the toe or a parent with an abnormally long toe.
 An acquired hammertoe refers to those caused by short stockings or short/pointed shoes, especially where a long toe is present.
-Arthritic patients and those with diabetic neuropathy can be more susceptible to hammertoes.
-Hammertoe surgery by a pediatric podiatrist in Brooklyn may be necessary, but contact us first so we can help fully analyze your foot care needs.
+Arthritic patients and those with diabetic neuropathy can be more susceptible to hammertoes according to some foot specialists.
+Hammertoe surgery by a pediatric podiatrist in Brooklyn may be necessary, but contact our podiatry physicians first so we can help fully analyze your foot care needs.

 FOOT PAIN TREATMENT

 Conservative podiatry treatments can consist of one or more of the following.

 1. Trimming, digital splinting and/or padding of the corn.

 2. Orthotics or inserts in shoes to correct improper walking.

 4. Larger or extra depth shoes to accommodate toe deformities.

 If these conservative podiatry treatments are unsuccessful in treating your deformity, then corrective cosmetic foot surgery by podiatry physicians should be considered.

 The surgical correction of your toe deformity may be performed by a foot doctor in the office, outpatient surgical center or as one-day hospital surgery.